jsbruglie/poo/README.md

 License

-This project is licensed under the terms of the MIT license.
+This project is licensed under the terms of the GPL license.